xaprier/linux-configs/hyprland/README.md

 - Changing your startup wallpaper in hypr/scripts/startup
 - Changing your wallpaper directory in hypr/scripts/background for randomized wallpaper
+- I'm a NVIDIA user and there is env vars on hyprland.conf file in hypr directory, if you are not a NVIDIA user, disable them.

 ## Exit and login to Hyprland